Mustard gas: History as chemical weapons

 Sulfur mustard is a type of chemical warfare agent.
-As a chemical weapon, mustard gas was first used in World War I, and has been used in several armed conflicts since then, including the Iran–Iraq War, resulting in more than 100,000 casualties.
-Today, sulfur-based and nitrogen-based mustard agents are regulated under Schedule 1 of the 1993 Chemical Weapons Convention, as substances with few uses other than in chemical warfare (though since then, mustard gas has been found to be useful in cancer chemotherapy).
-Mustard agents could be deployed by means of artillery shells, aerial bombs, rockets, or by spraying from aircraft.
+As a chemical weapon, mustard gas has been used in several armed conflicts since World War I, including the Iran–Iraq War, resulting in more than 100,000 casualties.
+Sulfur-based and nitrogen-based mustard agents are regulated under Schedule 1 of the 1993 Chemical Weapons Convention, as substances with few uses other than in chemical warfare.
+Mustard agents can be deployed by means of artillery shells, aerial bombs, rockets, or by spraying from aircraft.